deki90to/Text-to-pdf-to-text/README.md

 Converting:
-	.txt to .pdf and vice versa
+	.txt to .pdf and vice versa,
 	image > .pdf